[NEW] Our Product Recap for Q2 2025 is live.

 If the strike price is set at $15, employees would need to pay $15 per share to purchase stock worth $10 per share on the open market.

-Why do companies need a 409A valuation?
+Why do startups need a 409A valuation?

 A 409A valuation is needed for two main reasons:

-1. Employee stock options compliance
+1. Employee stock option pricing

 When companies issue stock options, they must establish the fair market value (FMV) of their common stock to set the exercise price.
 The FMV serves as the benchmark to ensure the stock options are priced correctly and in compliance with IRS regulations.